HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

 Looking at the metrics over time, we can see a nice upward trend.
 There is an increase from 60% of websites with good visual stability in 2020 to almost 80% in 2024.
-A visible jump in mobile data is already addressed in detail and attributed to the introduction of bfcache in <a hreflang="en" href="https://almanac.httparchive.org/en/2022/performance#cumulative-layout-shift-cls">the 2022 Chapter</a>.
+A visible jump in mobile data is already addressed in detail and attributed to the introduction of bfcache in [the 2022 chapter](../2022/performance#cumulative-layout-shift-cls).
 There is still a visible difference from 2022, so we will look in detail at some of the aspects that possibly contributed to it.

 ### Bfcache